robotron2084/noonien/README.md

-# Commander - Simple Command Library for Unity
+# Soong - An Entity Component System for Data

 WORK IN PROGRESS

-This is a simple command library that can be used for queueing and executing a number of commands for later execution.
+This is a simple data layer for working with games.